hohler/Mensa-Webservice/README.md

 Unfortunately there is no official API or a nice way to obtain these data in an appropriate exchange format such as xml odr json.
 That's the reason why I started this small project called Mensa-Unibe-Webservice!

-##How does it work
+###How does it work
-Mensa-Unibe-Webservice is based on the newsletter service [mensaunibe.zfv.ch](http://mensaunibe.zfv.ch/ "") which sends every day at 5:00 a email to the subscried email addresses.
+Mensa-Unibe-Webservice is based on the newsletter service [mensaunibe.zfv.ch](http://mensaunibe.zfv.ch/ "") which sends every day at 5:00 am, an email to the subscried email addresses.
 Using this newsletter service the data of the daily meals are parsed and stored on the remote service Mensa-Unibe-Webservice.
 This web service provides the stored daily meal plans in the JSON format.